home - Electricity

 Wallpaper

-They perfectly imitate the Venetian and allow you to get an equally attractive result without unnecessary costs and complex application.
+Perfectly imitate the Venetian and allow without extra costs and complex application, to get an equally attractive result.

 Stretch canvases (for ceiling)